devonpohl/public/METIS Readme.txt

 This repository is currently being used to host work produced as part of the Intro to Data Science class with Metis.

+NOTE: I'm trying to model the 'newvisits' variable in the data file and understand how the newtrans factor variable affects it.
+Hotel publish year, location, transmonth, and rating should all be factorized.

 Project Review Questions:
 (1) What data have you gathered, and how did you gather it?